 3. The Nevada County Fair

-The Nevada County Fair will take place August 8-12, 2018, at the beautiful Nevada County Fairgrounds.
-The theme for 2018 is “Bushels of Fun!”
-New this year are goat yoga and a VR exhibit that will take you from the depths of the ocean to outer space!
+The Nevada County Fair will take place August 7-11, 2019, at the beautiful Nevada County Fairgrounds.
+The theme for 2019 is “Farms, Food & Fun!”
+New this year is a log water ride to beat the heat, and much more.

 4. Check Out some Live Music

 Nevada County is full of live music, especially throughout the summer, and kids are always welcome to attend.
 In fact, most festivals and events have special activities just to get the kids excited and engaged!
-Truckee offers Free Music in the Park every Wednesday through August 29, and The 8th Annual Guitarfish Music Festival is happening July 26-29 at the Cisco Grove Campground near Truckee.
+Truckee offers Free Music in the Park every Wednesday through August 28.
+California Worldfest takes place July 11-14 at the Nevada County Fairgrounds, and there are tons of family fun activities to enjoy throughout the event. and The 9th Annual Guitarfish Music Festival is happening July 25-28 at the Cisco Grove Campground near Truckee.
 Guitarfish has been referred to as ‘summer camp for music lovers with families’.
 The Festival prides itself on being one of the true family friendly music festivals on the west coast and this is evident in their ‘Kidsville’ program.
-Jerry Bash takes place August 4, at Pioneer Park in Nevada City, and there will be plenty of kids activities to keep the young ones entertained for a delightful day and night of Grateful Dead-inspired music.
+Jerry Bash takes place August 3, at Pioneer Park in Nevada City, and there will be plenty of kids activities to keep the young ones entertained for a delightful day and night of Grateful Dead-inspired music.

 5. The Children’s Festival